Methodox-Technologies/.github/profile/README.md

 Hi there!👋

-Parcel is a lightweight general-purpose functional/procedural node based visual scripting platform/workflow execution engine, along with PSL (Parcel Standard Libraries), POF (Parcel Original Frameworks), PVM (Parcel Virtual Machine) and POS (Parcel Open Stadards) specs, with built-in runtime handling and context awareness for C# and Python, and a text-based scripting DSL (Domain-Specific Language) known as MiniParcel.
+Parcel is an advanced lightweight general-purpose functional/procedural node based visual scripting platform/workflow execution engine, along with PSL (Parcel Standard Libraries), POF (Parcel Original Frameworks), PVM (Parcel Virtual Machine) and POS (Parcel Open Stadards) specs, with built-in runtime handling and context awareness for C# and Python, and a text-based scripting DSL (Domain-Specific Language) known as MiniParcel.
 Here is a video demo of an [early prototype in C# implemented using WPF (2022)](https://youtu.be/yEHaf_4y5AE).
+It's simple enough to be used by non-programmers but also extensive enough to be used by experienced developers.
+The primary focus of Parcel at know is shell automation and data analytics.

 Parcel is specified by a [suite of standards](https://github.com/Charles-Zhang-Parcel/Parcel_NExT/tree/main/Parcel%20Open%20Standard) and is provided as a [reference implementation](https://github.com/Charles-Zhang-Parcel/Parcel_NExT/tree/main/C%23).